tubalmartin/riloadr/README.md

 ## 1. Features

 * **No dependencies**: Just Riloadr, HTML and CSS (No server involved if you don't want to, no cookies, no .htaccess, no other Javascript library or framework required).
 * **Ease of use**: 15-30 mins reading the docs and checking some demos and you're good to go!
-* **Freedom**: Riloadr tries to get out of your way.
-We don't like rigid conventions.
 * **Absolute control**: Riloadr will process only the images you tell it to.
 * **One request per image**: Riloadr does not make multiple requests for the same image.
 * **Optimal image size delivery**: Riloadr mimics CSS, it computes the viewport's width in CSS pixels and the optimal image size for the viewport according to the breakpoints you set through the `breakpoints` option (sort of CSS media queries).